Last updated on July 31, 2022

 Kroxa, Titan of Death’s Hunger | Illustration by Vincent Proce

 The only products even potentially for Pioneer on Arena are the recent remastered sets.
 We got a lot of cool cards to brew decks around and I’d say it was a total hit.
+Later this year, we can expect to get new Explorer packs, which will include the most relevant cards in the Pioneer format

 In paper, we recently had the release of the Pioneer 2021 Challenger Decks.
 This is a great sign for the format, so be sure to check out our review article.